 3. Parmenides' stated reasoning for a spherical Earth, insofar as he tells us, was philosophical: the spherical shape would allow perfect balance and this sustained the spherical Earth at the center of the cosmos which he probably thought of as spherically symmetric and centered on the spherical Earth.

-4. But Parmenides may have had empirical reasons for proposing a spherical Earth that were known to later classical writers (see Wikipedia: Spherical Earth: Antiquity).
+4. But Parmenides may have had empirical reasons for proposing a spherical Earth that were known to later classical writers (see below Empirical Evidence for the Spherical Earth Theory and Wikipedia: Spherical Earth: Antiquity).
 Yours truly actually believes this must be so.

 5. For a spherically symmetric cosmos centered on the spherical Earth, the order of Parmenides' thinking may have been as follows.